 There were reports, and even unconfirmed videos, of extra-judicial killings especially after some SSG commandos were beheaded by TTP after abductions – but the issue died then in 2009.
 Army check posts were troublesome to the local population but were gradually removed.
 Life returned to normal with civilian administration, police, judiciary and investments.

 It will reduce the three-hour travel time to just 45 minutes.
-The road will be 80 meters wide and will reduce a three-hour travel time to just 45 minutes – giving a huge boost to trade and economy in the region all around Swat.
-What bothers Swat’s intellectual elite is lack of effective criminal justice system; those who still remember Swat of pre-1969 merger with central legal authority, point out that local western style courts fail to deliver.
+The road will be 80 meters wide and will reduce a three-hour travel time to just 45 minutes – giving a huge boost to trade and economy in the region all-around Swat.
+What bothers Swat’s intellectual elite is the lack of an effective criminal justice system; those who still remember Swat of the pre-1969 merger with central legal authority, point out that local western-style courts fail to deliver.

 But all this is very different from the hot molten lava of a wounded Pashtun nationalism which PTM is trying to sell to disaffected communities of Pashtuns wherever they may exist from Waziristan to Lahore to Karachi.

 Under Wali of Swat, a quarter-million population spread over 8000 sq.
 Km area, had access to 32 Tehsil Courts headed by Qazis that provided for swift, inexpensive justice that was rapidly implemented by the state authorities.
 Currently, an expanded population, two million strong, is being served by 12 police jurisdictions and modern courts that are often marred by inefficiency, lethargy and corruption delaying justice.